Point-NeRF: Point-based Neural Radiance Fields: Experiments

 \subsection{Evaluation on the NeRF Synthetic dataset.}

 While our model is purely trained on the DTU dataset, our network generalizes well to novel datasets that have completely different camera distributions.
-We demonstrate such results on the NeRF synthetic dataset and compare with other state-of-the-art methods with qualitative results in Fig.~\ref{fig:nerfsynth} and quantitative results in Tab.~\ref{tb:nerfsynth}.
-In particular, we compare with a point-based rendering model (NPBG) \cite{aliev2020neural}, a generalizable radiance field method (IBRNet) \cite{ibrnet}, and per-scene radiance field reconstruction techniques (NeRF and NSVF)\cite{mildenhall2020nerf,liu2020neural}.
+We demonstrate such results on the NeRF synthetic dataset and compare with other methods with qualitative results in Fig.~\ref{fig:nerfsynth} and quantitative results in Tab.~\ref{tb:nerfsynth}.
+We compare with a point-based rendering model (NPBG) \cite{aliev2020neural}, a generalizable radiance field method (IBRNet) \cite{ibrnet}, and per-scene radiance field reconstruction techniques (NeRF and NSVF)\cite{mildenhall2020nerf,liu2020neural}.

 \boldstartspace{Comparisons with generalizing methods.} We compare with IBRNet, to the best of our knowledge, is the previous best NeRF-based generalizable model that can handle free-viewpoint rendering with any arbitrary numbers.
 Note that, this dataset has a $360^{\circ}$ camera distribution, which is much wider than the DTU dataset.
-In this case, a local reconstruction method like MVSNeRF cannot be applied, since it recovers a local perspective frustum volume from a fixed number of three input images, which cannot cover the entire $360^{\circ}$ viewing range.
+In this case, methods like MVSNeRF cannot be applied, since it recovers a local perspective frustum volume from three input images, which cannot cover the entire $360^{\circ}$ viewing range.
 We, therefore, compare with IBRNet and focus on final results after per-scene optimization in this experiment.
 We use their released model to produce the results.
-We show results from both methods optimized for 20K iterations.
-Our results (Point-NeRF$_{20K}$) are significantly better than the IBRNet results with better PSNR, SSIM, and LIPIPS; we also achieve rendering quality with better geometry and texture details as shown in Fig.~\ref{fig:nerfsynth}.
+Our results at 20k iterations (Point-NeRF$_{20K}$) have already outperformed IBRNet's converged results with better PSNR, SSIM, and LIPIPS; we also achieve rendering quality with better geometry and texture details as shown in Fig.~\ref{fig:nerfsynth}.